 Always make sure you buy a quality pellet food like one of those above to ensure your pet is getting the best possible food to keep healthy.

-This dried food is an easy way to give your guinea pig the essential protein, fibre, nutrients and vitamins that are required to keep their teeth, skin and bones healthy.
+This dried food is an easy way to give your guinea pig the essential protein, fiber, nutrients and vitamins that are required to keep their teeth, skin and bones healthy.

 They are produced to make portioning your pets daily food requirements far more simple than measuring (and buying) enough fresh forage and vegetables to sustain them as they would need in the wild.
 Pellets keep fresh for longer and are also easy for your cavy to eat.
 Don't forget that they cannot survive on pellets alone and will need fresh vegetables and unlimited hay too.